asterisk/node-voicemail-js/README.md

 ### Menu

 - Press 1 to record a message
+- Press # to end the current message
-- Press 2 to confirm that message
+- Press 2 to confirm the current message
+- Press 7 to cancel the current message

 ## Listen to messages